Naga Munchetty: David Attenborough interview

-Trump comments
+Donald Trump comments

-In September 2019, Munchetty was ruled to have breached the BBC's guidelines by criticising US President Donald Trump for perceived racism.
-That July, while presenting BBC Breakfast with Dan Walker, Munchetty took issue with Trump's comments telling his opponents to "go back" to the "places from which they came".
+In September 2019, Munchetty was ruled to have breached BBC guidelines by criticising US President Donald Trump for perceived racism.
+That July, while presenting Breakfast with Dan Walker, Munchetty took issue with Trump's comments telling his opponents to "go back" to the "places from which they came".
 Munchetty said: "Every time I have been told, as a woman of colour, to go back to where I came from, that was embedded in racism.
-Now I'm not accusing anyone of anything here, but you know what certain phrases mean."
+Now, I'm not accusing anyone of anything here, but you know what certain phrases mean".

 The BBC was criticised for its decision to uphold complaints over Munchetty's comments.
-Several public figures, including Lenny Henry and Adrian Lester, signed an open letter in The Guardian as "broadcasters and journalists of colour" asking the corporation to reconsider its ruling against her.
+Several public figures, including Lenny Henry and Adrian Lester, signed an open letter, published in The Guardian, as "broadcasters and journalists of colour" asking the corporation to reconsider its ruling against her.